johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-08-migrating-azure-functions-from-jsdoc-javascript-to-typescript/index.md

 ## Conclusion

-We now have a TypeScript Azure Functions codebase!
+We now have a TypeScript Azure Functions codebase, with all of the debugging / testing / deployment affordances we had before.
+We didn't have to do anything around deployment, because it just works™️.
+I hope this post has been useful to you!